Hadassah Medical Center: Ein Karem campus

 From 1948 to 1962, Hadassah hospital operated in rented quarters in five different locations in Jerusalem, including what is now the Anglican International School on Street of the Prophets in Jerusalem.
 In 1961, a new medical complex was built in Ein Karem in southwest Jerusalem under the direction of then-director general Kalman Mann.
 The Hadassah Women's Zionist Organization of America again assisted with funding, and the somewhat out-of-the-way location was chosen in part because an appropriate site was difficult to obtain in the city-center, and Hadassah owned a large plot in Ein Karem.
 The hospital was designed by Joseph Neufeld, a pioneer of International Style architecture in Israel.

 Prior to the opening of a 19-story hospital tower in 2012, Hadassah Ein Karem had 700 inpatient beds.
 The hospital complex consists of 22 buildings, including the Hebrew University of Jerusalem schools of medicine, dentistry, nursing, public health and pharmacology.

+Since February 27, 2025, the Red Line of the Jerusalem Light Rail serves the campus with two stations : one for the Medical School, another for the main entrance of the hospital.

 Hadassah's director is Professor Yoram G. Weiss.
 Notable physicians include Avraham Rivkind, founder and director of the hospital's trauma center, Ahmed Eid, head of the liver and kidney transplant unit, and Arie Eldad, head of the department of plastic surgery and burns unit.

 In March 2007, Jewish American billionaire William Davidson donated $75 million to the hospital.
 In 2012, the Sarah Wetsman Davidson Hospital Tower opened with 500 beds and 20 operating theaters.

 In 2008 Prime Minister John Key of New Zealand made a donation to the hospital.

 In April 2009, following an initiative of the Puah Institute, the hospital opened a fertility clinic for AIDS patients, the first such clinic in Israel.
 Prof. Shlomo Ma'ayan heads the clinic.